Malta e-Gaming License: Application Process & Support

 Regulations for obtaining a Malta online casino license or online gaming license stipulate three initial steps in the process of application:

 - Malta Gaming Authority has defined a ‘Fit & Proper Test’ for assessing information relating to all owners and any person involved in administration.
-It includes a probity investigations that can involve other national and international regulatory and law enforcement agencies.
+It includes a probity investigation that can involve other national and international regulatory and law enforcement agencies.
 For each person, a police certificate of good conduct issued within the last three months is required as well as bank references of all owners/applicants dated within the last three months together with notarized copies of passports of all owners/applicants;

 - The agency will conduct an in-depth financial analysis of the business plan, which must have a detailed forecast of the operation, including marketing and distribution, human resources and growth targets;